Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 “I learned the hard way, staring at that piece of paper with words that I’d consented to—words that had a very different meaning to me than they did to a company.
 It wasn’t a misunderstanding.
 It was manipulation.”

 Snow says the director she worked with specifically wanted her naivety and genuine shock when she was hit for real.
-Snow says she believed the BDSM acts would be more visual than actual pain inflicted on her, she expected to act like what was happening was more painful than what was really going on.
+Snow believed the BDSM acts would be more visual than the actual pain inflicted on her.
+She expected to act as if the pain was greater than what was really happening.

 “I was in over my head and didn’t know it,” she said.
 “I was no newbie.
 I’d done hundreds of scenes, though the things that I was agreeing to do were mostly things I’d done before on other sets.
 I was an experienced performer and arguably harder to trick.
 The director wanted to capture that edge of terror that comes with the unfamiliar, but I realized it too late.
 I’d already consented.”